Siddhantshete1994/MNIST_arithmetic_operation-Add-subtract-multiply-/README.md

 the goal is to teach a network model to perform arithmetic operations and make predictions for operation selected.

 ## Note:
 The network does not make predictions and then perform aritmetic operations based on after predcited value.
-Isntead it learns how to perform the operation in the network.
+Instead it learns how to perform the operation in the network.

 ```1] The file SumMNIST consists of only addition```
 ```2] The file DiffSuMNIST consists of all the aritmetic opeartions choosen by the user.```